-Diabetes study: 'Mindful eating' equals traditional education in lowering weight and blood sugarNovember 8th, 2012 by Emily Caldwell in Health /
+Diabetes study: 'Mindful eating' equals traditional education in lowering weight and blood sugarNovember 8, 2012 by Emily Caldwell in Medicine & Health / Health

 (Medical Xpress)—Eating mindfully, or consuming food in response to physical cues of hunger and fullness, is just as effective as adhering to nutrition-based guidelines in reducing weight and blood sugar levels in adults with Type 2 diabetes, a new study suggests.

 In a comparison study of the effectiveness of the two types of behavioral interventions, participants lost about the same amount of weight – an average of between 3 1/2 and 6 pounds – and lowered their long-term blood sugar levels significantly after three months.